secondlevel/Deep-Q-Network-and-Deep-Deterministic-Policy-Gradient/README.md

 args = parser.parse_args()
 ```

+The second step is run the commend below.

 ```python
 python dqn-example.py --test_only
 ```

 ### DDPG

+There have two step to train the DDPG model.

-You can config the DDPG training parameters through the following argparse, and use the following instructions to train different model.
+The first step is config the DDPG training parameters through the following argparse.

 ```python
 ## arguments ##